 In Bhubaneswar and Jaipur, mobile app-based radio -Janhit Vaani and Jaipur Vaani - reached out to first-time users from marginalized groups, encouraging them to share feedback and WASH priorities with municipal officials for a timely response.
 Our single window and caller club members educated communities on using QR codes to strengthen fecal waste management services, facilitated citizens to register suggestions on public sanitation services through a dedicated app. contributing to the Swachh Sarvekshan or national sanitation survey.
-The innovative community sanitation wall - Saniwall - recorded data on access or lack of quality WASH services, to hold service providers accountable and presenting scalable solutions that can be replicated across cities and states, empowering marginalized groups to participate in strengthening inclusive and gender-responsive WASH in underserviced slums.
+The innovative community sanitation wall - Sani-climiwall - recorded data on access or lack of Climate-resilient WASH services, to hold service providers accountable and presenting scalable solutions that can be replicated across cities and states, empowering marginalized groups to participate in strengthening inclusive, gender-responsive and Climate-resilient WASH in underserviced slums.